 Build and Push Docker Image to Artifact

-This article will introduce how to build a Docker image in a pipeline and push it to a Docker Artifact.
+This article describes how to build a Docker image in a pipeline and push it to a Docker Artifact.

 Push to CNB Docker Artifact

-The pipeline in CNB includes built-in credentials of the pipeline triggerer, which can be directly used to log in and push to the CNB Docker Artifact.
+CNB pipelines include built-in credentials of the triggerer, which can be used directly to log into the CNB Docker Artifact and push images.

 Example configuration: